blackbucksoftware/mollie-cfml/README.md

 ## Responses

-Mollie's API returns JSON objects in response to all requests. **mollie-cfml** deserializes this response into a CFML struct and makes it available in a response struct under the `data` key.
+Mollie's API returns JSON objects in response to all requests. **mollie-cfml** deserializes this response into a CFML struct and makes it available under the `data` key.

 Responses to API calls are all returned as structs in the following format: